-Fixing our broken immigration system and achieving equality for the lesbian, gay, bisexual and transgender (LGBT) community are urgent civil rights issues currently facing our nation.
-Undocumented LGBT people live at the intersection of the civil rights battle facing both of these movements, making them some of the most vulnerable individuals in our country.
+Fixing our broken immigration system is a critical civil rights issue facing our nation.
+Undocumented lesbian, gay, bisexual, and transgender (LGBT) people live at the intersection of the LGBT equality and immigrant rights movements, making them some of the most vulnerable individuals in our country.
 According to a study by the Williams Institute, there are close to 1 million LGBT adult immigrants, of whom about two-thirds are documented and one-third are undocumented.
-Clearly, comprehensive and inclusive immigration reform is a critical issue for the LGBT community.
+Comprehensive and inclusive immigration reform is a critical issue for the LGBT community.

 Improve the U.S. Asylum System for LGBT Applicants

-Solution: Include the Refugee Protection Act (RPA) in immigration reform legislation.
-Among other things, the RPA would eliminate the arbitrary one-year filing deadline required under Section 208(a)(2) of the INA and ensure that LGBT asylum applicants with well-founded fears of persecution are given the chance to escape persecution in their country of origin.
+Solution: Congress should eliminate the arbitrary one-year filing deadline required under Section 208(a)(2) of the Immigration and Naturalization Act and ensure that LGBT asylum applicants with well-founded fears of persecution are given the chance to escape persecution in their country of origin.

 Keep LGBT Families Together

 Problem: More than 4 million people are currently waiting for a family visa.
 Some applicants, like siblings of Filipino immigrants, would have had to apply before 1989 to receive a green card in 2013.
 Backlogs like these keep all families, including LGBT families, from being together.
 Current per-country limits, which require that no country receive more than 7 percent of the total number of visas issued each year, contribute to these backlogs.
 Such caps fail to recognize that countries such as China send far more immigrants to the U.S. than countries like Iceland.